zhaleff/ad-development/README.md

-# Awesome Dotfiles — Project Documentation
+# Awesome Dotfiles (RiceCraft) — Project Documentation

 This is the official repository for Awesome Dotfiles, a community gallery for Linux desktop configurations.
 If you want to contribute or spot something broken, feel free to reach out or open a PR.
 Help is always welcome.
 Unsolicited criticism of personal decisions is not.